hxu47/sbert-search-bar/tutorial.md

 # Objective

-Create an SBERT and FAISS based search bar and ensure that any change in the training data, i.e feature store, or any change in the code, i.e resulting from hyper-parameter tuning or bert/faiss model upgrade, will trigger an end-to-end training job without disruption of the service already in production
+To create an SBERT and FAISS-based search bar, ensure that any changes in the training data (i.e. feature store) or code (i.e. hyper-parameter tuning or BERT/FAISS model upgrade) trigger an end-to-end training job without disrupting the already-in-production service.

 # Pre-requisites